top of page

 Helping Fishes Through Stocking Density Improvements

-When joining the ARA, farmers commit to reducing their stocking densities to 3,000 fishes per acre or less in the following farming cycle.
-We believe that this limit facilitates higher fish welfare by avoiding crowding and affiliated injuries and discomfort.
+When joining the ARA, farmers commit to reducing their stocking densities to 3,000 (grow-out farms) or 50,000 fifishes per acre (breeding farms) or less in the following farming cycle.
+We believe that this limit facilitates higher fish welfare by improving overall water quality and reducing the risk for diseases.

 We only count fishes as helped if the stocking density reduction is 10% or more and verified through a harvest event.